HaDung2002/Dublin2021/README.md

     <code>adj_matrix.csv</code> is the weighted adjacency matrix of the shape [33, 33].
 The value at i-th row and j-th column is the road distance from counter i to counter j.
   </li>
   <li>
-    <code>counter_information.csv</code> contains the mapping index, longtitude and latitude of each traffic counter.
+    <code>counter_information.csv</code> contains the mapping index, longitude and latitude of each traffic counter.
   </li>
   <li>
     <code>distances.csv</code> contains information about road distance from one traffic counter to another.